pachyderm/pachyderm/examples/opencv/templates/README.md

 Note that you can pass the full url of your template location.

-Again, ceck the state of your pipeline by running `pachctl list pipeline`.
+Again, check the state of your pipeline by running `pachctl list pipeline`.
 ```
 NAME    VERSION INPUT     CREATED       STATE / LAST JOB  DESCRIPTION
 NAME      VERSION INPUT                  CREATED        STATE / LAST JOB  DESCRIPTION